turtleisaac/PokEditor/README.md

 Written entirely in Java and is completely OS-agnostic.

+Currently can be used in English and has partial French support.

 **Java 20 is required.** Newer versions may work, but if older classes have been deprecated or removed in those versions, then it may not work for those higher versions of Java.

 The majority of the backend can be found in my other library, [PokEditor-Core](https://github.com/turtleisaac/PokEditor-Core).